dakountche/RoCaWeb/README.md

     - Learning
     - Web User Interface
     - Agent
-An illustration of RoCaWeb protecting Hackazon is swhon on the figure below.
+An illustration of RoCaWeb protecting Hackazon is given by the figure below.

 ![RoCaWeb protecting Hackazon](./documentation/images/rocaweb-archi.png)